On many corporate networks,

 need to add proxy servers by clicking on the Add button.
 The settings page will be

-Proxy server type – type
+type – type of a proxy

-name – proxy server
+name – proxy server host

 name or IP address.

-Port number – proxy
+number – proxy server

 Check the User

 enter your credentials (user ID and password) in the corresponding

-fields if your proxy server requires
+fields if your proxy server requires user